dopefishh/praatalign/README.md

 	- This file will be used in the praat integration in the future, currently it can align utterances.
 - praat.praat
-	- This file is the interface to praat
+	- This file is the interface to praat, note that it's not yet modular so the paths should be adapted to make it work

 rules
 =====